My Barrow

 Let’s get growing!
 Grow-your-own in February

-Early carrots can be planted in FebruarySo what crops do well with an early start, in these chilly days of February?
+Early carrots can be planted in FebruarySo what crops do well with an early start, in thes chilly days of February?
 Well, the ground’s still cold, especially if you’re on heavy clay soil, which takes longer to warm up.
 So for most crops you’re looking at sowing under glass.
 That may be a greenhouse, but a cold frame or cloche also offers protection from the worst of the weather.
-And of course, there’s always the good old ‘sunny window-sill’.
+And of course, there’s always the good old ‘sunny windowsill’.

-Here’s some ideas for what to sow this month:
+Here’s some ideas for what to sow this month.

-Outdoors (with the protection of a cold frame or cloche): early varieties of carrot, broad bean, parsnip and early beetroot.
+Outdoors (with the protection of a cold frame or cloche):

-Under glass: from mid-February, plant tomatoes, cucumbers and peas in the greenhouse.
+From mid-February, plant tomatoes, cucumbers and peas in the greenhouse.

-Indoors: chillies, sweet peppers and aubergines need a long growing season to give them time to ripen, so get them started NOW!
 Also chit early varieties of potatoes, to prepare for planting in late March.
 If you’ve not planted potatoes before, this simply means placing the potatoes in a light and cool place to spout - egg cartons are perfect for this.
 Remove all but three or four of the potato ‘eyes’, leaving only the very strongest growths.

 A planting ruler helps with spacingIf you have light sandy soil and live in a relative mild area, February also brings a few extra options for outdoor planting: